Doregon/tnpsh-wiki/welcome-to-wiki/ps3-history.md

 **August 7th [4.81]**: Esc0rt3w releases PS3 WebKitSploit and PS3 Playground for 4.81 OFW.

-**November 21st [4.82]**: PS3Xploit is released by Bguerville, esc0rtd3w, W, and habib, enabling all downgradeable consoles to install CFW without the need of a hardware flasher.
+**November 21st [4.82]**: PS3Xploit is released by bguerville, Esc0rtd3w, W, and Habib, enabling all downgradeable consoles to install CFW without the need of a hardware flasher.

 # 2018